Comparing Lanvin Group (LANV) & Its Peers

 Summary

-Lanvin Group peers beat Lanvin Group on 7 of the 10 factors compared.
+Lanvin Group rivals beat Lanvin Group on 7 of the 10 factors compared.

 Lanvin Group Holdings Limited manufactures and sells fashion apparel, accessories, and fragrances for men and women.
 The company was founded in 2015 and is based in Shanghai, China.
 Lanvin Group Holdings Limited operates as a subsidiary of Fosun International Limited.